I enjoy giving advice to others who are trying to plan their perfect wedding ceremony!

 After exchanging the vows, the bride and groom will then exchange rings.
 Wedding rings are the symbol of marriage.
 The wedding couple, during this exchange, may also say a few words, like:

 - "I give you this ring to show my love and faithfulness to you.
 A ring has no ends like my love for you.
 In my absence, this ring will be with you as my counterpart."

 - "This wedding ring is a special gift to remember.
 I hope to live in your heart and soul forever."

 The unity ceremony is optional in a marriage ceremony.
 Though, these days, it is gaining popularity.
 It can be done by lighting a unity candle.
 The bride and the groom will both take a candle each.
 They'll then light a bigger candle together to show their new unified lives.

 The exchange of roses is another variation of a unity ceremony.
-In that case the bride and groom, along with their family members, exchanges roses with each other.
+In that case, the bride and groom, along with their family members, exchange roses with each other.

 Declaration and Closing